Rajpratik71/linux-manPages/ppmtoxpm.md

 OPTIONS
        -name=xpmname
               The  -name option allows you to specify the prefix string which is printed in the resulting XPM output.
-If not specified, will default to the filename (without extension)  of  the  <ppmfile>
+If not specified, will default to the filename (without extension) of the <ppm‐ file> argument.
-              argument.
 If you do not specify -name or ppmfile, (i.e. your input is from Standad Input), the prefix string defaults to the string noname.

        rgb=rgb-textfile
               The -rgb option allows you to specify an X11 rgb text file for the lookup of color name mnemonics.
-This rgb text file is typ‐ ically  the  /usr/lib/X11/rgb.txt  of the MIT X11 distribution, but any file using the same format may be used.
-When specified and a RGB value from the ppm input matches a RGB value from the
-              <rgb-textfile>, then the corresponding color name  mnemonic  is
-              printed in the XPM's colormap.
-If you don't specify -rgb or if the RGB values don't match, then ppmtoxpm  produces  the  color specifications  in the #RGB, #RRGGBB, #RRRGGGBBB, or #RRRRGGGG‐ BBBB hexadecimal format.
+This rgb text file is typically the /usr/lib/X11/rgb.txt of the  MIT  X11  distribu‐ tion,  but any file using the same format may be used.
+When specified and a RGB value from the ppm input matches a RGB value from the <rgb-textfile>, then the corresponding color name mnemonic is printed in the XPM's colormap.
+If you don't specify -rgb or if the RGB values don't match, then ppmtoxpm produces the color specifications in the #RGB,  #RRGGBB,  #RRRGGG‐
+              BBB, or #RRRRGGGGBBBB hexadecimal format.

        -alphamask=pgmfile
               This  option  names  a PGM file to use as an alpha (transparency) mask.
 The file must contain an image the same dimensions as the input image.  ppmtoxpm marks as transparent any pixel whose position in the alpha mask image is at most half white.

               If you don't specify -alphamask, ppmtoxpm makes all pixels in the output opaque.

               ppmcolormask is one way to generate an alpha mask file.
 You might also generate it by extracting transparency information from an XPM file  with  the  -alphaout  option  to  xpmtoppm.
               There are similar options on other Netpbm converters that convert from formats that include transparency information too.

 LIMITATIONS
        An option to match the closest (rather than exact) color name mnemonic from the rgb text would be a desirable enhancement.

        Truncation of the least significant bits of a RGB value may result in nonexact matches when performing color name mnemonic lookups.

 SEE ALSO
        ppmcolormask(1), xpmtoppm(1), ppm(5)